 CFC is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and has been classified by the Internal Revenue Service as a publicly supported organization.
-No provision for income tax has been recorded for the year ended December 31, 2016, because CFC did not have taxable unrelated business income.
-Management believes that CFC has properly maintained its tax exempt status and classified its revenue as exempt in the accompanying statement of activities.
-In addition, management believes that CFC did not have an uncertain tax position as of and for the year ended December 31, 2016.
+No provision for income tax has been recorded for the years ended December 31, 2017 and 2016, because CFC did not have taxable unrelated business income.
+Management believes that CFC has properly maintained its tax-exempt status and classified its revenue as exempt in the accompanying statement of activities.
+In addition, management believes that CFC did not have an uncertain tax position as of and for the years ended December 31, 2017 and 2016.